AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/glossary-ad-hoc.md

   </tr>
   <tr>
    <td>Resource Managers</td>
-   <td> <p>In a project report or list view, this is a field that displays the active users who can perform resource scheduling actions for the project.&nbsp;They utilize the enterprise resource management tools in <span>Workfront</span> to review capacity, monitor utilization, and assign project tasks.
-The field also displays in the Edit Project box or the Project&nbsp;Details area. </p> <p>Being designated as a Resource Manager on a project is a prerequisite to using the scheduling tools in&nbsp;<span>Workfront</span>.
+   <td> <p>In a project report or list view, this is a field that displays the active users who can perform resource scheduling actions for the project.&nbsp;They utilize the enterprise resource management tools in Workfront to review capacity, monitor utilization, and assign project tasks.
+The field also displays in the Edit Project box or the Project&nbsp;Details area. </p> <p>Being designated as a Resource Manager on a project is a prerequisite to using the scheduling tools in&nbsp;Workfront.
 For information about resource scheduling, see <a href="../../../resource-mgmt/resource-scheduling/get-started-resource-scheduling.md" class="MCXref xref">Get started with Resource Scheduling</a>. </p> <p>When you use "Resource&nbsp;Managers"&nbsp;in a report, a list of resource managers is displayed, with each resource manager on the project separated by a comma (there can be up to 10 resource managers on a given project).</p> <p>For more information, see the article <a href="../../../manage-work/projects/planning-a-project/designate-resource-managers-for-projects-and-templates.md" class="MCXref xref">Designate Resource Managers for a project or template </a>.</p> </td>
    <td>&nbsp;</td>
    <td>&nbsp;</td>
   </tr> Resource Planner An advanced Workfront tool that lets you view and manage resources across projects, job roles, or users.
 For information, see Resource Planner overview.
   <tr>
    <td>Resource Planner Budgeted Labor&nbsp;Cost</td>
-   <td> <p>These are the hours budgeted for project resources using the <span>Resource Planner</span>. </p> <p>See <i>Budgeted Labor&nbsp;Cost</i>. </p> </td>
+   <td> <p>These are the hours budgeted for project resources using the Resource Planner. </p> <p>See <i>Budgeted Labor&nbsp;Cost</i>. </p> </td>
    <td>&nbsp;</td>
    <td>&nbsp;</td>
   </tr>